Sachinnayak0712/Core_Java/Core-Java_Notes.md

 	2) Class type casting

 ### Primitive Type Casting
-converting from one primitive data type to another primitive data type is called as Primitive type casting\
+Converting from one primitive data type to another primitive data type is called as Primitive type casting\
 There are 2 type of Primitive type casting
 1) Widening\
 2) Narrowing
-\

 #### Widening
-converting from smaller primitive data type to any of its bigger primitive data type is called as Widening\
+Converting from smaller primitive data type to any of its bigger primitive data type is called as Widening\
 Widening can be done by both implisitly and explisitly\
-double x=20;\
+double x=20; \
 SOP(x)\
-\

 double x=(double)20;\
 SOP(x)